-POST MASTERS PROFESSIONAL CERTIFICATE (18 CREDITS)
+POST MASTER'S PROFESSIONAL CERTIFICATES (18 CREDITS)

-After satisfactory completion of program requirements candidates will be recommended for certification according to the program followed.
-Prerequisites for both certificate programs include graduate course work in the following areas: Cognition and Instruction and Research Methods in Education.
+After satisfactory completion of program requirements candidates will be recommended for certification according to the program completed .
 All candidates for a professional certificate will complete a minimum of 15 credits at St. Thomas Aquinas College.